meanmodemoda/msdv-data-structures/week05/README.md

 ##
 ### Reflections
 Upon research, I think [hackolade](https://hackolade.com/) is a great resource for NoSQL database design.
-However, I don't like its diagram structure, which still seems overly complicated and I decided to draw a simplier format but leveraging its tree-structure/folder-like concept.
+However, I don't like its diagram structure, which still seems overly complicated and I decided to draw a simplier format but leverage its tree-structure/folder-like concept.

 ##
 ### References